ntsvetko/dotfiles/README.md

 * [homebrew](https://brew.sh/) (package manager)
   * reattach-to-user-namespace (fixes some issues between tmux and Mac, ex. copy/paste)
   * coreutils (ls colors & other things)
-* [iTerm2-Color-Schemes](https://github.com/mbadolato/iTerm2-Color-Schemes) (color schemes for iTerm2, I personally like Afterglow)
+* [iTerm2-Color-Schemes](https://github.com/mbadolato/iTerm2-Color-Schemes) (color schemes for iTerm2, currently using Tomorrow Night Eighties)
 ### All OS:
 * [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) (shell)
   * this will generate a new .zshrc so I like to just edit the new .zshrc to have the correct theme (agnoster) and plugins.